scoconno/scoconno.github.io/Time/clock/answers.md

 ---

-### Exercise 3.6.
+## Exercise 3.6.

-+ 2: The president's aides attempted to immunize him from a subpoena from congress.
++ 2: The president's aides attempted to immunize him from a congressional subpoena.

-+ 4: When you analyzed what I reported, you omitted data that supports your criticism of what I found.
++ 4: When you analyzed what I reported, you omitted data that supports your criticism.

 + 6: When the class agreed on the reading list, they assumed that they would be tested on only certain sections.